-Remove Water Filters (if equipped)
+Remove Water Filters

-- 1. Remove and discard the filter cartridge from the cold water filter assembly below the galley sink.
-(If your coach is not equipped with filtered cold water, proceed to next numbered step). - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
+- 1. Remove and discard the filter cartridge from the cold water filter assembly below the galley sink. - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.